 The Coffee Compass

-This site takes a deeper dive into some of the current events taking place in coffee.
-So the next time Huffington Post or some other non-coffee news outlet makes an attempt to cover a coffee story, check to see if The Coffee Compass has written anything on the topic.
+This site dives deeper into some of the current events in coffee.
+So the next time the Huffington Post or some other non-coffee news outlet attempts to cover a coffee story, check to see if The Coffee Compass has written anything on the topic.
 I’d rather read my coffee news from coffee professionals.

 INeedCoffee

-Of course, I’m going to give my own site props. 🙂 We are committed to coffee education.
-Our audience is the person looking to make better coffee.
+Of course, I’m going to give my site props. 🙂 We are committed to coffee education.
+Our audience is people looking to make better coffee.
 We have numerous coffee brewing tutorials that are always being updated.
-INeedCoffee doesn’t post as frequently as other coffee sites and that is by design.
+INeedCoffee doesn’t post as frequently as other coffee sites, and that is by design.
 We don’t want to bombard our readers with noise.

 Many More Great Coffee Websites